audriussagadinas/KaOS-idea/README.md

 # idea

-The Java IDE for Professional Developers by JetBrains
+The Java IDE for Professional Developers by JetBrains.

 [Homepage](https://www.jetbrains.com/idea/)